MERRY CHRISTMAS…but in Hawaii.

-There is no doubt that Hawaii is a unique state, and that too in many ways.
+There is no doubt that Hawaii is a unique state, and that too, in many ways.
 The soothing tropical season and the diversity in the culture make it even more beautiful.

-Christmas is celebrated in December during the winter season, but the weather is not very cold; it can be warm, pleasant weather.
+We can say that you can visit Hawaii anytime because it looks beautiful every season.
+But Christmas has a different effect on Hawaii.
+Christmas is celebrated in December during the winter season, but the weather is not very cold; it can be warm and pleasant weather.
 During the day, the temperatures can be more than 70 Fahrenheit or around 26-27 Celsius.

-But Christmas in Hawaii is different because of the Hawaiian touch they add to everything.
+The usual things you see everywhere at Christmas are spectacular Christmas decorations like Santa, Christmas lights, and Christmas trees, which can all be seen in Hawaii.
+But Christmas cheer in Hawaii is different because of the Hawaiian touch they add to everything.
 If we take Santa, for example, then we can see the difference in the costume of Santa.

 In other places, you find a snowman on Christmas but don’t be surprised if you see a snowman wearing a Hawaiian outfit, or you may even find a sandman instead of the snowman.

 If you now feel like planning a Hawaii Vacation and spending your Christmas in Hawaii, then your hotel is here.

 1. Christmas Traditions in Hawaii